The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Phases

-The Phases tab lists all of the project’s phases.
-The table groups phases into billable and non-billable and includes the following details:
+The Phases tab lists all of the project’s phases, grouped into billable and non-billable.
+It includes:

 Phase name